 The rheumatoid nodule is the most common cutaneous manifestation of rheumatoid arthritis (RA) [1,2].
 Although nodules commonly are found on pressure points (such as the olecranon process), they may occur at other sites, including ones within internal organs of the body.
 Thus, bedridden patients can develop nodules on the occiput and ischial areas, and nodules occasionally form on the Achilles tendon and vocal cords .
 Rheumatoid "nodulosis" is characterized by multiple nodules on the hands and multiple subchondral bone cysts known as "geodes" .
 These nodules tend to occur on extensor surfaces adjacent to joints, elbows, and fingers, as well as the forearm, metacarpophalangeal and proximal interphalangeal joints, occiput, back, heel, and other areas .

 The clinical and histopathologic features, diagnosis, and treatment of rheumatoid nodules will be reviewed here.
 The articular features and an overview of the systemic and nonarticular manifestations of RA are presented separately.
-(See "Clinical features of rheumatoid arthritis" and "Overview of the systemic and nonarticular manifestations of rheumatoid arthritis".)
+(See "Clinical manifestations of rheumatoid arthritis" and "Overview of the systemic and nonarticular manifestations of rheumatoid arthritis".)

 PREVALENCE AND CLINICAL SIGNIFICANCE